pagkly/Zed/Investopedia3/How Takeovers Work.md

 ## Funding Takeovers

 Financing takeovers can come in many different forms.
-When the target is a [publicly-traded company](https://www.investopedia.com/terms/p/publiccompany.asp), the acquiring company can buy shares of the business in the secondary market.
+When the target is a [[publicly-traded company]](https://www.investopedia.com/terms/p/publiccompany.asp), the acquiring company can buy shares of the business in the secondary market.
 In a friendly merger or acquisition, the acquirer makes an offer for all of the target’s outstanding shares.
 A friendly merger or acquisition will usually be funded through cash, debt, or new stock issuance of the combined entity.

 When a company uses debt, it's known as a leveraged buyout.
 Debt capital for the acquirer may come from new funding lines or the issuance of new corporate bonds.